Universal groups of cellular automata: Structure and universality of -groups

 We now do a sequence of rewrites.
 First, for all $i$ (simultaneously) we do

-which can be performed by applying a suitable even permutation on the second track, conditioned on having $w$ on the first track.
+which can be performed by applying a suitable even permutation on the bottom track, conditioned on having $w$ on the top track.
 To see that this permutation is even, observe that the first permutation is diagonal (i.e. of the form $\pi \times \pi$ for a permutation $\pi$) and the second is even as the words $u^i,u'^i,v^i,v'^i$ are of even length (so in fact any permutation of the order of the words is even).
-Now ``between'' consecutive occurrences of $w$ for $1 \leq i < m$, i.e. in the middle of each occurrence of $ww$, do